Seraphitic/Dendron/notes/daily.journal.2025.01.10.md

 ### Amazing things that happened today

-1.
-2.
-3.
+1. Finished making friends with all the villagers
+2. Started back on this Dendron thing
+3. Saw some really nice snow

 ### How could I have made today even better?

-I could have made today better by
+I could have made today better by...
+Cleaning up some of the kitchen.